-- s) At each station, note the time, 5 syringe IDs, water temperature, and conductivity on the reaeration spreadsheet (See Appendix A, Field Data Sheets). - t) REPEAT (steps u-x) for each sampling station, always working from upstream to downstream.
+- s) At each station, note the time, 5 syringe IDs, water temperature, and conductivity on the reaeration spreadsheet (See AD [06], Field Data Sheets). - t) REPEAT (steps u-x) for each sampling station, always working from upstream to downstream.
 When walking between stations, do not walk in the stream. - u) Return to the Injection Site.
-Test and Record the 'End Pump Rate' and time on the field data collection sheet (See Appendix A, Field Data Sheets). - v) END INJECTION: Turn off Gas and Pump. - w) If you did not already, SAVE some conservative tracer solution in a 60 mL bottle, labeled with station number (DXX), stream name, Sample ID 0, and date (YYYYMMDD). - x) RINSE CI- INJECTION EQUIPMENT: - i) Return any remaining conservative tracer solution to the plastic jugs used to transport the concentrated solution to the field.
-The salt solution will need to be disposed of in the lab, so as not to add too much salt to the stream. - ii) Fill the bucket/carboy with fresh stream water and run the pump for 30 minutes to flush the NaCl from the pump equipment. - y) COLLECT logging conductivity meters. - z) BREAK DOWN the gas and NaCl injection set-ups. - 4) Sample Processing - a) Away from stream, where there will be no contamination in the air from the injection, such as upstream and upwind, open stopcock and draw in 15 mL of air so the syringe is filled to the 60 mL mark with air and water (Figure 8).
+Test and Record the 'End Pump Rate' and time on the field data collection sheet (See AD [06], Field Data Sheets). - v) END INJECTION: Turn off Gas and Pump. - w) If you did not already, SAVE some conservative tracer solution in a 60 mL bottle, labeled with Sample ID (SiteID.YYYYMMDD.0), - i) Make a dot on the label with a red permanent marker to indicate to the lab this is an injectate sample. - ii) Store sample in its own resealable plastic bag to reduce contamination.
+This will also ensure the lab knows it is an injectate sample, and will need diluted. - x) RINSE CI- INJECTION EQUIPMENT: - i) Return any remaining conservative tracer solution to the lab, bia the bucket or the plastic jugs used to transport the concentrated solution to the field.
+The salt solution will need to be disposed of in the lab, so as not to add too much salt to the stream. - ii) Fill a bucket/carboy with fresh stream water and run the pump for a minimum of 30 minutes to flush the NaCl from the pump equipment. - iii) Rinse the outside of the pump in stream water to remove all salt from the pump.
+Ensure any parts that were touching the salt solution are thoroughly rinsed. - y) COLLECT logging conductivity meters. - z) BREAK DOWN the gas and NaCl injection set-ups. - 4) Sample Processing - a) Away from stream, where there will be no contamination in the air from the injection, such as upstream and upwind, open stopcock and draw in 20 mL of air so the syringe is filled to the 60 mL mark with air and water (Figure 8).
 Close stopcock.
-VERY IMPORTANT: To be consistent, be sure to have the bottom of the meniscus at the 15 mL mark (Figure 9).
+VERY IMPORTANT: To be consistent, be sure to have the bottom of the meniscus at the 20 mL mark (Figure 9).

 Figure 9.
-A syringe with 45 mL of water and 15 mL of air
+A syringe with 40 mL of water and 20 mL of air

 - b) SHAKE: Once samples have been collected from ALL locations, shake each syringe for 5 minutes to equilibrate the air and SF6.
-To save time, shake multiple syringes at once. - c) SAMPLE GAS: Label the gas vials with Site ID (4 or 7 Letter Code), date (YYYYMMDD), Station #, and syringe number. - d) After shaking, place needle with needle cover still attached on 2-way stopcock.
+To save time, shake multiple syringes at once. - c) SAMPLE GAS: Label the gas vials with the sampleID (site ID (4 Letter Code).date (YYYYMMDD).syringe number.

+d) After shaking, place needle with needle cover still attached on 1-way stopcock.
 Once needle is attached, remove the plastic covering.
 Holding the syringe upright, open the stopcock (Figure 9) and push a small amount of air (~0.5 mLs) through the needle to purge the air in needle.